-The reserve estimates, as shown in Table 2, for gas, oil and sulphur slightly decreased from the previous year while pentanes+ and petroleum liquid gas (LPG) increased.
+The reserve estimates, as shown in Table 2, for gas and sulphur slightly decreased from the previous year while oil, pentanes+ and liquid petroleum gas (LPG) increased.
 The Montney remains the major play for drilling activity, production and reserves growth.

-While provincial production increased, the number of wells drilled in 2016 significantly decreased from the previous year.
-The overall reduction in remaining gas reserves in the province was caused by natural decline and lack of new discoveries.
-The decline in oil reserves was a similar increase in production accompanied by a lack of new oil discoveries, reserves revisions and wells reaching economic limits.
+The number of wells drilled in 2017 significantly increased to 621 from 356 in 2016.
+The overall reduction in remaining gas reserves in the province was caused by natural decline and lack of activity in the Horn River regional field.
+The increase in oil reserves was due to reserves revisions and expansion of oil legs in the Montney.
 The reserve revisions are shown in Appendix A Table A-1.